GerritCodeReview/homepage/_posts/2020-05-06-change-log-experiment.md

 patchsets 3, 5, 6, then the CI messages are only shown on ps 7, and the Linter messages are only shown on ps 6.

-- Full comment threads are shown in expanded entries instead of just the latest reply.
+- Full comment threads are shown in expanded entries instead of just the individual comment.
+For example a "Done." reply is shown in the context of the comment that it is referring to.
+This is similar to how comment threads are shown in the diff views and on the Comment Threads tab.

 - The additional filters/expanders "show all x messages" and "show x more" are removed, because the default filtered view is assumed to be short enough, such